umgbhalla/dotfiles/README.md

     umount -R /mnt
     shutdown -h now
     ```
 2. Power on the machine.
-It should boot immediately into the login prompt.
+It should boot immediately into a login prompt.
 Then log in as the
+    root user using `root` as your username and the password you set earlier.
+    If it does not display a login prompt, the OS was not set up correctly.
-    root user.
-If not, repeat the previous steps to install the OS.
+    Repeat the previous steps to install the OS.

 #### Wifi <a name="wifi"></a>
 1. A wifi network connection can be set up from the command line temporarily if needed.
 Run